 “5 For there is one God, and one mediator between God and men, the man Christ Jesus;” (1 Timothy 2:5)

-Not one Bible verse reads one should seek to have a relationship with Mary, directly come to Mary, do anything for Mary, love Mary, or pray to Mary.
+Not a single Bible verse suggests that one should seek a relationship with Mary, come to her directly, do anything for her, love her, or pray to her.

-However, numerous Bible verses read that one should seek to have a relationship with Jesus, directly come to Jesus, be willing to do everything and anything for Jesus, love Jesus, and pray to Jesus.
+However, numerous verses emphasize that one should seek a relationship with Jesus—coming to Him directly, loving Him, praying to Him, and being willing to do anything for His sake.

-The Roman Catholic pagan demonic idolatrous cult that is deceiving many teaches otherwise.
+The Roman Catholic institution that is deceiving many teaches otherwise.
 However, God’s word stands and will never pass away.

 Gal 3:26- “For you are all sons of God through faith in Christ Jesus.”